Itnorman/learning-git/Readme.md

  - See that Jenkins is up and running

- - hit Ctrl+C to exit from the container and make sure the UI is not accessible any longer.
+ - hit Ctrl+C to exit.